 A functional test evaluates the behavioral functions of a system under predetermined specifications, and this type of test analyzes the functional accuracy of a system as well.
 A helpful comparison to better understand these two is that performance testing focuses on user expectations, and functional testing focuses on user requirements.
 Performance testing is a non-functional technique used to evaluate how a system performs related to its responsiveness and overall stability under different workloads.

 One best practice for performance testing is to test early and test often.
 A single test will not express all the complexities of a system accurately.
 As a team implements changes during the development cycle, performance tests should be introduced to ensure that the project is on track or identify new complications from the updates.
 This method is called the agile approach.

 The other method is called the waterfall approach and is not performed until the end of a development cycle.
 This testing stage is easier to prepare for because the test will only take place during a predetermined time.
 The better option will be different for each team/project, but testing early and often will always be a good idea.

 Manual performance testing has become an obsolete method of evaluating the functionality of a system.
-Performance testing tools can automate portions of testing to allow for more accurate data and make the entire process easier to perform.
-With so many options available on the market today, it can become tiresome to look for the right tools for a team.
+While the technique is still used to validate initial performance indicators more concurrent models are true ways of evaluating performance of a system or application.
+Leveraging performance testing tools can automate portions of testing to allow for more accurate modeling of performance while also making it easier to evaluate the data.
+Tools that allow for development and execution/analysis can make the entire process easier to perform.
+With quite a few options available on the market today, it can become tiresome to look for the right tools for a team.
 Here are three popular performance testing tools used today.

 Once a team has decided on the tools for the desired tests, they do not have to work alone.
 Utilizing an IT consultant like Foulk Consulting to assist the team during the testing process helps ensure the plan runs smoothly and that all data is securely managed.